 Remarkably, patients afflicted with chronic conditions often do not receive guideline-directed care.
 One study published in the New England Journal of Medicine (NEJM) found that almost half — 46.3 percent — of chronically ill participants “did not receive recommended care.”
 Furthermore, failure to deploy validated evidence represents a pervasive failing of our healthcare system.
 Another study published in the Journal of the American Medical Association (JAMA) confirmed that rates of recommended medical treatments were low and remained essentially unchanged from 2002 to 2013, despite relatively high rates providing recommended diagnostic and preventative care over the same time period.

-Examining the Persistent Failure to Follow the Evidence
+Examining the Persistent Failure to Follow the Clinical Evidence in Cardiac Care

 Examples of the costly, and lethal, consequences of failing to utilize GDMT are numerous.
 A study in the March 2017 issue of JAMA found that among nearly 95,000 patients with a known history of atrial fibrillation (AF) who had an acute ischemic stroke, an astonishing 83 percent “were not receiving therapeutic anticoagulation prior to stroke.”
 This was not a case of patient non-adherence, but rather of physicians never having prescribed the medication or failing to adjust drug dosages for individual patients.
 Consider the avoidable suffering and savings resulting from pre-empting these strokes, had the patients received optimal therapeutic interventions.